 Cancer Support Groups

-We encourage patients and family members to check out the free cancer support groups sponsored by St. Luke’s and facilitated by team members of St. Luke’s Regional Cancer Center.
+We encourage patients and family members to check out the free cancer support groups at St. Luke’s.
+These are facilitated by team members of St. Luke’s Regional Cancer Center.
 Many former patients continue to participate in support groups long after treatment, reporting that they find it tremendously healing and personally satisfying to offer hope to newly diagnosed cancer patients.

 - Gentle Yoga: For all St. Luke’s patients (not just cancer patients) and their families.
 Instructor guides participants through slow, gentle movements and poses, with an emphasis on breathing and listening to the body.
 Includes time for relaxation and guided meditation.

 Our staff is always here to provide support and answer your questions.
 In addition, we have compiled a list of trusted sources to provide you with additional information about the various aspects of cancer treatment.

 - Enhancing Quality of Life After Treatment: Part 1 and Part 2